 Lasting partnerships were formed that developed into an important scientific resource.
 Since 2004, SSI, UC Berkeley and the Nicaraguan Ministry of Health have collaborated in running the Pediatric Dengue Cohort Study ("PDCS") which follows 3,700 children at high risk for Dengue.
 Now the longest continually running pediatric cohort in the world, it provides invaluable data and biological samples that inform an array of studies.
 For example, using the PDCS data set, researchers found important cyclic patterns in Influenza in Nicaragua.
 Based on these findings, in 2007, Nicaraguan and U.S. federal sources began funding an Influenza research program also involving extensive sample collection from a longitudinal cohort.
 Subsequently, this program expanded to include testing and analysis for other respiratory diseases in response to viral outbreaks and pandemics in 2008 and 2009.
-To better understand the burden of Influenza in Nicaragua and other tropical countries, the National Institute of Allergy and Infectious Diseases (NIAID) awarded SSI a direct grant (R01AI099631) to run an eight-year cohort study (2012-2020).
+To better understand the burden of Influenza in Nicaragua and other tropical countries, the National Institute of Allergy and Infectious Diseases (NIAID) awarded SSI a direct grant (R01AI099631) for the period 2012-2022 to continue running its cohort study.